Another Chinese city goes into lockdown amid new COVID-19 threat | Health

 Another Chinese city goes into lockdown amid new COVID-19 threat

-The city of Langfang in Hebei on Tuesday said its 4.9 million residents will be put under home quarantine for seven days and be subject to mass COVID-10 testing in the latest attempt to curb the spread of the coronavirus.
-Two counties under Langfang's jurisdiction that border Beijing, Guan and Sanhe, had already announced home quarantine measures.
+The city of Langfang in Hebei on Tuesday said its 4.9 million residents will be put under home quarantine for seven days and be subject to mass COVID-19 testing.
+Two counties under Langfang's jurisdiction that border Beijing - Guan and Sanhe - had already announced home quarantine measures.
 Guan reported one new COVID-19 case but Sanhe did not say whether any of its residents were diagnosed with the disease.

 Shijiazhuang, Hebei's capital, has been hardest hit in the latest surge in infections and has already placed its 11 million people under lockdown.
 The province has shut off certain sections of highways and is ordering vehicles registered to Shijiazhuang to turn back.
 Gaocheng district in Shijiazhuang is gathering more than 20,000 people living in 12 remote villages into centralised quarantine as part of the city's COVID-19 control, state media China News Service reported late Monday.